-This document is your policy, which is a contract.
+This document is your Policy, which is a Contract.
 Please hold onto this document, as it has answers to many questions about your dental coverage including eligibility, enrollment, changes to enrollment, benefits and claims administration.
-The Plan Overview Page, which shows your costs for this plan and how much we pay for your treatment, and application are also part of your policy.
+The Plan Overview, which shows your costs for this plan and how much we pay for your treatment, is also part of your Policy.

-The application you filled out is also part of this policy.
+The application you filled out is also part of this Policy.
 If any part of the application is wrong, please notify DDWA.
 Wrong information may affect your family's coverage.
-If your answers are incorrect or untrue, we may have the right to deny benefits or rescind this policy.
+If your answers are incorrect or untrue, we may have the right to deny benefits or rescind this Policy.
 It is a crime to knowingly provide false, incomplete, or misleading information for the purpose of defrauding the company.
 Penalties include imprisonment, fines, and denial of benefits.